sban26/sban26/README.md

 ## About Me

 Hello I'm a fourth-year University of Victoria (UVic) student majoring in computer science.
-I have a strong interest in software development, coding, and investigating new technologies.
+I have a strong interest in software, coding, and investigating new technologies.
 A selection of my personal projects, tasks, and experiments that highlight my programming journey may be found on this GitHub.
 I like working with a range of frameworks and languages, and I'm constantly seeking new challenges and methods to advance my abilities.

 - 🌱 I’m currently learning how to build scalable, reliable, and maintainable applications
 - 🤔 Ask me about coding, technology trends, or tips for building better software!